 For Afghans Seeking Resettlement Agency Services and Benefits in California

+Resettlement agencies may be able to assist with public benefits, legal referrals, assistance with employment authorization, and school enrollment.
 You must contact a resettlement agency within 90 days of entry to the United States to be eligible for resettlement agency services.